FAU Mentoring Programs

 Mentor: English tenured or tenure-track faculty

-Mentor: An executive leader within Florida Atlantic University who engages with a Red Jacket student to deepen leadership skills and aid their success, both professionally and personally.
+Mentor: An executive leader within Florida Atlantic University who engages with an Elite Owl Ambassador to deepen leadership skills and aid their success, both professionally and personally.

 Mentor: Any FAU student that is committed to building a strong 1:1 relationship with a student in the FAU Academy for Community Inclusion.